 Olivier Schrauwen (b.
 1977) calls himself a tinkerer.
-His creative career as an animator took off, but Schrauwen realised comic art might be more his cup of tea.
-His first graphic novel, My Boy, was awarded a prize as the best debut in Flanders, and it was among the nominations for the prestigious Angoulême 2007 prizes.
-A number of books later, Schrauwen’s work has achieved international success, and the author has become something of a phenomenon.
+Since his award-winning debut My Boy, Schrauwen’s work has achieved international success, and the author has become something of a phenomenon.
+He has a highly confident style that teeters between fluid naturalism and graphic abstraction.
+Schrauwen's comics are consistently surprising, while unraveling a mysterious thread that binds all of his works together.
 Art Spiegelman (of ‘Maus’ fame) referred to him as ‘the most original cartoonist I’ve fallen onto since Chris Ware or Ben Katchor’.